Top 10 Safest Banks in Asia

-Asia is home to the world’s safest banks.
-In fact, they’re far better-capitalized than their counterparts in the US.
+Asia is home to many of the world’s safest banks.
+As a group, banks in Asia are significantly better-capitalized than their counterparts in the US.

 Yet this wasn’t always true.
 Not long ago, Switzerland and Liechtenstein were considered the “gold standard” of countries to hold money offshore.
 Recent events, along with Asia’s rise, have lured capital elsewhere, though.